Isaiah1001/CNN-Learning-Journey/03_experiment_management/README.md

 **1. Why PyTorch Lightning**

-The Stage 2 training loop (`model/training_loop.py`) was clean but required manually managing: the epoch loop, metric accumulation, best-model tracking, device placement, and scheduler stepping.
+The Stage 2 training loop (`model/training_loop.py`) was clean but required manually managing: the epoch loop, metric accumulation, best-model tracking, device, and scheduler etc..
 Lightning handles all of this via `Trainer`, so the module code only needs to define *what* happens (forward pass, loss, optimizer) — not *how* the loop runs.
 Additional benefits used in this stage:

+Built-in and customed callbacks:
-- Built-in `lr_monitor` callback: logs learning rate every epoch automatically, no manual tracking
+-  lr_monitor: logs learning rate every epoch automatically, no manual tracking
-- `ModelCheckpoint`: saves best checkpoint by `val_acc` without custom save logic
+- Model Checkpoint: saves best or last checkpoint by `val_acc` without custom save logic
-- `MLFlowLogger`: wires directly into `Trainer`, all metrics logged to MLflow with zero extra code
+- ProgressiveBackboneFinetuning: define the process of gradually fine-tuning
+- PostFreezeModelSummary: calculate the number of trainable parameters and total model parameters
+-
+- Profile: record information for training

 **2. Why MLflow**